CCQC/janus/docs/_build/html/_sources/source/running-janus.rst.txt

     :Default: NetCDF

 **return_system**
-    :Description: Whether to return the final position and topology of the system
+    :Description: Whether to return the final position and topology of the system in a pdb file
     :DataType: Bool
     :Default: False

-**return_system_name**
+**return_system_filename**
-    :description: name of inf file to return
+    :description: name of system file to return
     :datatype: string
-    :default: final
+    :default: final.pdb

-**return_system_format**
+**return_info**
-    :Description: The format of the info file(s) to return
+    :Description: Whether to return system information such as energy and temperature
-    :DataType: String
-    :Values: pdb,
+    :DataType: List of strings with values to return, will be returned in file "info.dat"
+    :Values: potentialEnergy, kineticEnergy, totalEnergy, temperature, density
-    :Default: pdb
+    :Default: []

 **return_info_interval**
-    :Description: The frame interval for saving energy, temperature, velocity information.
+    :Description: The frame interval for saving energy, etc. information.
     :DataType: Int
     :Default: 0 (info not returned)

-**return_info**
-    :Description: Options of what to return energy, temperature, velocity information.
-    :DataType: List of Bool
-    :Default: False

 Examples
 _________________